HeardLibrary/digital-scholarship/script/python/lessons.md

 **Time:** Wednesdays from 1:00-2:00 PM Central (US) Time (starting November 2).

-**Venue:** In-person (location TBD) and Zoom.
+**Venue:** In-person at Central Library Poetry Room (612A) and virtually via Zoom.
 You should complete the Zoom registration even if you plan to attend in person.
 [Registration link](https://vanderbilt.zoom.us/meeting/register/tJYscOygrDsuHtZW57LmvcVL2PzPInvSTH50).
 After registering, you will receive a confirmation email containing information about joining the Zoom session.

 **Instructor:** Steve Baskauf.
 Email [steve.baskauf@vanderbilt.edu](mailto:steve.baskauf@vanderbilt.edu) to arrange a time to talk.